swiftlang/swift/docs/StringDesign.rst

 ``String`` should:

 * honor industry standards such as Unicode
-* when handling non-ASCII text, deliver “reasonably correct” results to users thinking only in terms of ASCII
+* when handling non-ASCII text, deliver "reasonably correct" results to users thinking only in terms of ASCII
-* when handling ASCII text, provide “expected behavior” to users thinking only in terms of ASCII
+* when handling ASCII text, provide "expected behavior" to users thinking only in terms of ASCII
 * be hard to use incorrectly
 * be easy to use correctly